RethinkDB Gets Acquired By the Cloud Native Compute Foundation; Joins the Linux Foundation

 I know, even Oracle doesn't charge that much.

-Slower than MongoDB, has joins (Score:3)
+Slower than MongoDB, has joins (Score:4, Informative)

 The whole pitch seems to be "Polling your database is slow; push in real-time!"
 They can make a query and then continue to give results when there are updates.
 I guess that's fine if you have a WebSockets service providing that, instead of just polling; on the other hand, that's rarely really a design constraint or an engineering problem--frequently, WebSockets are the wrong way to do something, and polling is the right way.
 For example: WebSockets to have a notification pop up when you get a new reply on a forum while idling on the forum would be wasted additional complexity versus just polling every 15 seconds or so and indexing on status.